KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit has a ``Keyboard`` namespace with essential types, like ``Keyboard/AutocapitalizationType``, ``Keyboard/Case``, ``Keyboard/ReturnKeyType``, and much more.

-The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
-It's meant to contain types used by top-level types, to make the library easier to overview.
+The namespace doesn't contain protocols, open classes, or types that are meant to be exposed at the top-level.